+- 1. Summary.
+Main milestones

-- 1. Summary of the year.
+- 2. Evolution of key figures in the consolidated income statement

+- 3. Corporate development

+- 4. Consolidated balance sheet.
+Financial position

+- 5. Financial risk management and use of hedging instruments

+- 6. Risk factors

+- 7. Treasury stock

+- 8. Subsequent events

+- 9. Outlook for 2018

+- 10. Corporate Governance Report

+- 11. Capital structure.
+Significant ownership interests

+- 12. Side agreements and restrictions on transferability and voting rights

+- 13. Managing bodies, Board of Directors

+- 14. Significant agreements

+- 15. Non-financial information

+1. Summary.
 Main achievements

-- 2. Financial risk management and use of hedging instruments

-- 3. Staff costs

-- 4. Average payment period

-- 5. Risk factors

-- 6. Treasury stock

-- 7. Events after the balance sheet date

-- 8. Corporate Governance Report

-- 9. Capital structure Significant ownership interests

-- 10. Side agreements and restrictions on transferability and voting rights

-- 11. Managing bodies, Board of Directors

-- 12. Significant agreements

-1. Summary of the year.
-Main achievements

-The year 2017 for Almirall Group (of which the Company is the Parent Company) was marked by the decline of the US business, particularly due to the impact of the entry of generics on the franchise for the oral treatment of acne of our subsidiary Aqua Pharmaceuticals, and also the slowdown of growth of our aesthetics subsidiary ThermiGen.
+The year 2017 was marked by the decline of the US business, particularly due to the impact of the entry of generics on the franchise for the oral treatment of acne of our subsidiary Aqua Pharmaceuticals, and also the slowdown of growth of our aesthetics subsidiary ThermiGen.
 On the other hand, there was the positive performance of the dermatology franchise in Europe and the licensees party business.